Example case study: Joint property purchase

 - The Accountancy practice has £25,000 spare capital available which could be used to help purchase the property

-It is clear to Charlie’s IFA that the most appropriate way forward is for the property to be bought jointly by a SIPP and the business.
+It is clear to Charlie’s adviser that the most appropriate way forward is for the property to be bought jointly by a SIPP and the business.

-Charlie’s IFA also explains the main advantages and disadvantages of using a SIPP to buy a property.
+Charlie’s adviser also explains the main advantages and disadvantages of using a SIPP to buy a property.
 Charlie listens and decides at the end of the conversation he still wishes to proceed.

 Once the £100,000 transfer proceeds have been received they are held in the SIPP bank account awaiting the completion of the purchase.